 The average class size is 18 to 22 students.

 Yes.
 AIS is an inclusive school, and inclusion serves as one of the most important values at AIS.
 Students who have learning difficulties or are in need of special attention may be accepted to the Learning Support program after comprehensive observation is conducted prior to commencement.
-The Learning Support program at AIS has accepted students diagnosed as being on the autism spectrum, students with Down syndrome, ADHD, Asperger’s syndrome, global developmental delay, speech delay, dyslexia, etc.
+The Learning Support program at AIS has accepted students diagnosed as being on the autism spectrum, students with Down syndrome, ADHD, Asperger’s syndrome, global developmental delays, speech delays, dyslexia, etc.

 AIS provides a vehicle lane only for dropping or picking up the students at certain times.
 Cars are not to park inside the school area.

 AIS has a canteen from where parents can order snacks or lunch meals with variety of menus for their children.
-Orders can be placed on weekly or daily basis.
+Orders can be placed on a weekly or daily basis.

 AIS graduates have been admitted to prestigious universities throughout the world.
 Click here for the list of university acceptances.